jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-07.md

 However, not to leave the matter unproved, and to avoid all confusion, I have thought it advisable first of all to demonstrate the following Lemmas, and thereafter to construct on them the proof of Proposition 7.

-Lemma: I The more perfect a thing is by its own nature, the greater the existence it involves, and the more necessary is the existence.
+Lemma 1: The more perfect a thing is by its own nature, the greater the existence it involves, and the more necessary is the existence.

 Conversely, the more a thing by its own nature involves necessary existence, the more perfect it is.